You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Since the time of our ancestors, sharing food has always served as a way to connect with people.
 But as interest in food tourism surges, it seems that now more than ever we’re also thinking about food as a way to connect with place.

 Culinary or food tourism can be a great way to bring the flavours of your region to life for visitors and can support more sustainable food systems and cultures.
-Short videos like the “One Perfect Meal” series, featuring Lisa Nguyen (season 1) and Ashley Callingbull (season 2), give viewers a sense of the delights that await their tastebuds, along with insider tips for experiencing the region like a local.
+Short videos like the “One Perfect Meal” series, featuring Lisa Nguyen (season 1), Ashley Callingbull (season 2), and Elladj Baldé (season 3) give viewers a sense of the delights that await their tastebuds, along with insider tips for experiencing the region like a local.

 A taste for adventure